-Leptigen is a weight loss supplement that I first learned about via someone who left a comment on one of my other reviews.
-I became interested in it because it contained an ingredient called MeraTrim that I've wanted to investigate for a while.
+Update 3/9/20.
+Leptigen is a weight loss supplement that contains an interesting ingredient called MeraTrim.
 Does Leptigen work?
 Does It have any side effects?
 Who makes Leptigen?
 These will be some of the questions I'll try to answer in this review.
 Leptigen is not the same thing as Lipothin which is another weight loss supplement.
-I wanted to mention that since they both sound alike.
 See the DietSpotLight Burn review for more information.

 What Does The Name Mean?

-The name Leptigen is interesting because it reminds me of “Leptin” a hormone, made inside fat cells that plays a role in hunger.
-My guess is this factored into the naming the supplement.
-The idea subtly being that leptigen might somehow influence leptin levels and in doing, curb appetite and promote weight loss.
+The name Leptigen is interesting because it reminds me of “Leptin” a hormone, made inside fat cells that play a role in hunger.
+The idea behind the name is a subtle reference that it might influence leptin levels and in doing, curb appetite and promote weight loss.

 On the FAQ page of Leptigen.com it's stated that:

 “we referenced 284 published scientific studies to verify the claims that we make about the ingredients in Leptigen.”

 Understand that while research exists on the ingredients of the supplement, that is not the same thing as research on the supplement itself.
 To best understand the supplement its necessary to look at its ingredients.